Jacob Hofeling, DMA

 About Me

 Originally from Arizona, Dr. Hofeling has a Bachelor of Music degree in Organ Performance from Arizona State University where he studied under Kimberly Marshall.
-Hofeling also holds a Master of Music degree in Music Theory and a Doctorate of Musical Arts in organ from the University of Kansas where he studied under James Higdon and Michael Bauer.
+Hofeling also holds a Master of Music degree in Music Theory, a Master of Music degree in Organ, and a Doctorate of Musical Arts in organ from the University of Kansas where he studied under James Higdon and Michael Bauer.

 Hofeling's studies allowed him to focus on the complex rhythmic structures in the organ music of Jean-Louis Florentz as well as study abroad at the Hochschule für Künste in Bremen, Germany under Professor Edoardo Bellotti.